kacperzuk/seconn/README.md

 seconn is part of SeConn project.
 It's a protocol and set of libraries for secure communication.
 This repository contains design and protocol description.
 See also other repositories:

+* [seconn](https://github.com/kacperzuk/seconn) - description of design and protocol, you should read it.
 * [seconn-avr](https://github.com/kacperzuk/seconn-avr) - AVR library that implements the SeConn protocol
 * [seconn-java](https://github.com/kacperzuk/seconn-java) - Java library that implements the SeConn protocol
 * [seconn-android-example](https://github.com/kacperzuk/seconn-android-example) - Example Android project that uses seconn-java